 Based on our experience playing the game, and your feedback, here is a list of upcoming features in the new game:

 We’re currently hard at work on all of the new graphics, as well as game dynamics.
 Our goal is to launch the updated version around the first week of September.
-In the meantime, please feel free to let us know what you like and don’t like about the game in the comments below.
 This is your chance to influence the future development of the game.